-Here's my guide to visiting the Chateau de Chambord in France's Loire Valley.
-In this guide, I give you a history of Chateau Chambord, examine the possible influence of Leonardo da Vinci, and tell you what to see at this fascinating Renaissance chateau-palace.
+Here’s my guide to visiting the Chateau de Chambord in France’s Loire Valley.
+In this guide, I give you a history of Chateau Chambord, examine the possible influence of Leonardo da Vinci, and tell you everything to see at this fascinating Renaissance chateau-palace.

 The Chateau de Chambord is the big daddy of Loire Valley chateaus.
 It’s the largest, grandest, and most visited chateau.
 And it was likely inspired by one of the greatest artists of the Renaissance, Leonardo da Vinci.
 In 1516, at the urging of King Francis I, Leonardo relocated to France as a court artist.